stoqey/ib/README.md

 ## How to contribute

-IB does regularly release new API versions, so this library will need permanent maintenance in oder to stay up-to-date with latest TWS features.<br/>
+IB does regularly release new API versions, so this library will need permanent maintenance in order to stay up-to-date with latest TWS features.<br/>
 Also, there is not much testing code yet.
 Ideally there should be at least one test-case for each public function.<br/>
 In addition to that, a little demo / example app would be nice, to demonstrate API usage (something like a little live-portoflio-viewer app for node.js console?).<br/>
 Any kind of bugfixes are welcome as well.